 It is now time to discover what a geometric series is all about.
-To find out, kindly read the article found in this website: http://wwwf.imperial.ac.uk/metric/metric-public/algebra/series/geometric-series.h-tml.
+To find out, kindly read the article found in this website: http://wwwf.imperial.ac.uk/metric/metric_public/algebra/series/geometric_series.html.
 Make sure to take note of the significant difference between a geometric sequence and a geometric series.
 Also, bear in mind some formulas that are needed and the purpose of these.

-PF CES S QUESTIONS: 1.
-What is a geometric series?
-2. How is it different from a geometric sequence?
-3. What a are the two formulas that can be used to solve for geometric series?
-1 \//b a t in event had the recease whey two formsules are provided?
-4. vvnatr nust be the reason why two formulas are provided?
+- 1. What is a geometric series? - 2.
+How is it different from a geometric sequence? - 3.
+What are the two formulas that can be used to solve for geometric series? - 4.
+What must be the reason why two formulas are provided?